greena13/redux-and-the-rest/README.md

 | `unshift` | Array | [ ] | An array of collection keys to add the new resource item to the beginning of. |
 | `invalidate` | Array | [ ] | An array of collection keys for which to clear (invalidate).
 This is useful for when you know the resource item that was just created is likely to appear in a collection, but you don't know where so you need to re-retrieve the whole collection from the server. |

-When the resource item is successfully created, the default create reducer expects the server to respond with a JSON object containing resource's attributes.
+When the resource item is successfully created, the default createItem reducer expects the server to respond with a JSON object containing resource's attributes.
 If the request fails, it expects the server to respond with a JSON object containing an error.

 ### Update a resource item on the server